Chunyu-Lin-bjtu/autoware-wiki/Demo.md

-Please checkout the release version 1.7.0 for this demo.

-`$ git checkout tags/1.7.0`

-Launch files for Quick Start are moved to [Autoware/docs/quick_start](https://github.com/CPFL/Autoware/tree/master/docs/quick_start) from version 1.7.0.

 ## Demo data

 This demo will require 3D map and ROSBAG data.
 Please download the following sample demo data before running the demo.